Verna-Earth/interview-coding-challenge-2/README.md

 ## Example data

 There's some [example data] to help you get started.
-It's **OK to change or extend the example data files** if you want to.
+It's **OK to change or extend the example data files** if you want to, for example to translate them to a JSON schema of your design.

 ## Implementation technology